 - 11% of all crisis funding directly supported Black, Asian and minority ethnic groups and individuals

-The following film shows some wonderful examples of groups supported with a Sussex Crisis Fund grant:
+The following film shows some wonderful examples of groups supported with a Sussex Crisis Fund grant in 2020.

-You can also see an interim impact report on the work of the Sussex Crisis Fund here.
+You can also see an interim impact report, dated summer 2020, on the work of the Sussex Crisis Fund here.
 Or click on the image below.

-If you would like to support our work, please contact Stephen Chamberlain, Head of Philanthropy on 01273 409 400.
+If you would like to support our work, please email Stephen Chamberlain, Head of Philanthropy, or call 01273 409 400.